fbpx

 Infighting, allegations of vote stacking clouds Mississippi’s largest tourism bureau

-GULFPORT – The state's largest tourism is once again caught in the crosshairs of infighting by members of the Harrison County Board of Supervisors.
+GULFPORT – The state’s largest is once again caught in the crosshairs of infighting by members of the Harrison County Board of Supervisors.

-, a taxpayer-funded tourism bureau, is tasked with marketing the entire Gulf Coast as a destination for Jackson, Hancock and Harrison Counties.
-But for the second time since September, Harrison County supervisors are at the center of strife that could affect the tourism agency's ability to do business.
+Coastal Mississippi, a taxpayer-funded tourism bureau, is tasked with marketing the entire Gulf Coast as a destination for Jackson, Hancock and Harrison Counties.
+But for the second time since September, Harrison County supervisors are at the center of strife that could affect the tourism agency’s ability to do business.

 The tourism commission – which oversees the bureau’s spending – is without a clear president as Harrison County leadership spars publicly over the position’s appointment.
 The disagreement has brought forth allegations of vote-stacking and doing favors for friends from one side and claims of ignoring the letter of legislation from the other.

-The latest wave of drama comes as Coastal Mississippi is preparing to receive more than $6 million in American Rescue Plan Act funds allocated by the state.
+The latest wave of drama as Coastal Mississippi is preparing to receive more than $6 million in American Rescue Plan Act funds allocated by the state.

 “It’s extremely important for the entire state of Mississippi to understand that Coastal Mississippi represents a large amount of tourism spending in our state and the importance of having stability on that board and for it to work together in a collaborative manner.”